Scalable Event Cloud Network for Event-based Classification: Experiment

 The hardware platform configuration comprises the following: CPU: AMD 7950x, GPU: RTX 4090.
 Our training model employs the subsequent set of fixed hyperparameters.
 Optimizer (AdamW), Initial Learning Rate (0.001), Scheduler (Cosine), and Maximum Epochs (150).
 The Batch Size is dynamically set to take full use of the GPU's memory.

-The \textbf{Accuracy} metric used in the object classification and action recognition tasks represents the ratio of correctly predicted samples to the total number of samples.
+The \textbf{Accuracy} metric used in the object classification and action recognition tasks represents the ratio of correctly predicted samples to the total samples.
 The \textbf{Mean Per Joint Position Error} (MPJPE) metric is used in the human pose estimation tasks to evaluate the average Euclidean distance between the ground truth and prediction, and the metric space for 2D error is pixels and millimeters for 3D error.
 The number of skeleton key points set for the experiment is 13.

-For all datasets, the hierarchy structure is configured with 3 loops, and the embedding layer is implemented using a single layer of one-dimensional convolution, with input and output dimensions of 4 and 64, respectively.
-So the dimensional transformation of Event Cloud features is gradually increased to 64, 132, 268, and 540 as the loop goes on, and the formula is calculated as the previous layer's dimension multiplied by two plus four as demonstrated by \cref{eq: output_g}.
-As for the number of groups, which is also the number of centroids in the first loop, NMNIST, N-CARS, DVS128 Gesture, and DHP19 are set to 512, ASL-DVS, Daily DVS, and UCF101-DVS are set to 1024, and CIFAR10-DVS and N-Caltech101 are set to 2048.
-The number of groups is halved as each loop moves to the next one.
+More details can be found in \cref{section: implement details,section: dataset,appendix: comparison method}.